Tumauini: Tourism

 The town's historical landmarks include the Tumauini Church.
 Built-in the 1780s by the Dominicans, the church has an unusual cylindrical bell tower made of bricks.
-Also in the town is the Camp Samal Resort and Leisure Park, which were known as a semi-Tagaytay because of being high on its location where one can view the entire town in the west, south, and north and the Cordillera Sierra Madre in the east.
+Also in the town is the Camp Samal Resort and Leisure Park, which is known as a semi-Tagaytay because of its high location, where one can view the entire town in the west, south, and north, and the Cordillera Sierra Madre in the east.

 In April 2022, the Tumauini Watershed Natural Park was inaugurated in the town of Tumauini as a sustainable entrepreneurial business that sits within the said protected area.